dougeby/IntuneDocs/intune-user-help/your-device-is-missing-an-IT-required-certificate-android.md

 	![screenshot-internet-explorer-address-bar-padlock-symbol](./media/andr-missing-cert-ie-padlock-symbol.png)

-	If you don't see the padlock symbol, stop and contact your IT admin.
+	If you don't see the padlock symbol, stop and contact your company support.
 The lock means that you are securely signed in, so you should not proceed unless you see that symbol.

 4. Choose **View certificates**.